rackerlabs/support-how-to/content/how-to/cloud-servers/learn-more-about-cloud-servers/index.md

 [Private and Public Access](/support/how-to/private-and-public-access-to-your-cloud-server): Provides details about public and private IP addresses assigned to cloud servers.

-[Connect to a cloud server](/support/how-to/connect-to-a-cloud-server): Explains how to remotely log in to your server.
+[Connect to a cloud server](/support/how-to/connect-to-a-cloud-server): Explains how to log in to your server remotely.

 [Manage a cloud server](/support/how-to/manage-a-cloud-server): Describes tasks that you can perform on servers by using the Cloud Control Panel.